Property Division

 Our firm is dedicated to helping you achieve a fair property settlement that will put you in the best possible financial position so you can move forward with security.
 Our team is led by Certified Family Law Specialists who have extensive knowledge and experience in current case law, with proven negotiation and litigation skills that can be used on your behalf.
 We can also bring in other professional experts to ensure all property is identified, valued, and appraised properly.

-Protecting Your Assets in a Property Division Settlement
+Talk to Us to Protect Your Assets in a Property Division Settlement

 When going through a divorce, one of the most critical aspects is the division of property and assets.
 Our experienced San Francisco property division lawyers understand the complexities of California's community property laws and can help you navigate through the process to protect your interests.